yonatandiga12/RecipeConverter2/README.md

 ### What you need to run this program:
-- Selenium and BeautifulSoup installed, for the online search.
+- Selenium 4.11.2 and BeautifulSoup 4.12.0 installed, for the online search.
-- Tesseract installed in computer and pytesseract imported to python (decodes the photo to string)
+- chromedriver  131.0.6778.204
-- csv2 imprted to python - used to read an img.
+- Tesseract installed in computer and pytesseract imported to python (decodes the photo to string) View reqirments.txt for more info

 ### How to use?